inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

  Advancements in technology have changed the data landscape.
 In order to understand the analytics engineering role, it is helpful to look at the developments in the analytics domain.

 #### DOMAIN DEVELOPMENTS
-- Cloud data warehouses like Snowflake, BigQuery and Redshift have lowered the cost of storage and computing
+- **Cloud Data Warehouses** like Snowflake, BigQuery and Redshift have lowered the cost of storage and computing
-- Data loading tools like Fivetran and Stitch have simplified the ETL process
+- **Data Loading Tools** like Fivetran and Stitch have simplified the ETL process
-- SQL-first tools like Looker have increased SQL awareness
+- **SQL-first Tools** like Looker have increased SQL awareness
-- Version control has introduced engineering best practices
+- **Version Control** has introduced engineering best practices
-- Self service analytics like tableau made data more accessible to non technical people
+- **Self Service Analytics** like tableau made data more accessible to non technical people
-- Data governance has changed the way data analysts work and the way that stakeholders consume data
+- **Data Governance** has changed the way data analysts work and the way that stakeholders consume data

 #### ANALYTICS TEAM ROLES AND RESPONSIBILITIES
 Traditional analytics team roles: